AdobeDocs/marketo.pt-BR/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/connecting-to-legacy-versions/step-1-of-3-install-2011.md

    ![](assets/image2015-4-2-11-3a44-3a44.png)

-1. O Gerenciamento de clientes potenciais da Marketo agora aparecerá no **Todas as soluções** página.
+1. O Gerenciamento de Clientes Potenciais da Marketo agora aparecerá na página **Todas as Soluções**.

    ![](assets/image2015-4-2-11-3a46-3a55.png)

-1. Selecione Marketo Lead Management e clique em **[!UICONTROL Publicar todas as personalizações]**.
+1. Selecione Marketo Lead Management e clique em **[!UICONTROL Todas as Personalizações do Publish]**.

    ![](assets/image2015-4-2-11-3a48-3a21.png)